Estimation for high-frequency data under parametric market microstructure noise: Proofs

 \subsection{Proof of Theorem \ref{volatility}}

-For this proof, due to our assumptions and using the same argument as for Assumption \textbf{(H)} we further assume the following assumption.\\ \textbf{ (H') } We have that $n \Delta_i t$ and $\widetilde{v}_t$ are bounded and bounded away from 0.\\ Note that (\ref{thRV3}) is a particular case of (\ref{thRV2}) when $\phi = 0$.
+For this proof, due to our assumptions in Theorem \ref{volatility} and using the same argument as for Assumption \textbf{(H)} we further make the following assumption.\\ \textbf{ (H') } We have that $n \Delta_i t$ and $\widetilde{v}_t$ are bounded and bounded away from 0.\\ Note that (\ref{thRV3}) is a particular case of (\ref{thRV2}) when $\phi = 0$.
 In what follows, we directly prove the general case (\ref{thRV2}).
 First of all, as $N/n \rightarrow^{\proba} F$, it is sufficient to show the stable convergence in law

 Second, note that if we can prove that

 then (\ref{thRV3}) holds in view of Theorem 1 (p.
 585) in \cite{li2014realized} together with the assumptions of Theorem \ref{volatility}.
 Accordingly, we show (\ref{proof1}) in what follows.
 On the account of the decomposition (\ref{decompoX0}), we have